zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 The countryside now flying past the window was becoming wilder.
 The neat fields had gone.
 Now there were woods, twisting rivers, and dark green hills.

-There was a knock on the door of their compartment and the round-faced boy Harry had passed on platform nine and threequarters came in.
+There was a knock on the door of their compartment and the round-faced boy Harry had passed on platform nine and three quarters came in.
 He looked tearful.

 "Sorry," he said, "but have you seen a toad at all?"